Always From Scratch

 Instructions

 • Start by heating a cast iron pan to medium-high heat.
-I usually put my cast iron right on my grill and preheat it with the grill to 400-500℉.
+Place the cast iron right on my grill and preheat it with the grill to 400-500℉.
 Add olive oil to the pan, then add peppers, onions, and garlic.
 Season with salt and pepper and stir.
-Close the grill to bring the temperature back up.
+Close the grill.

 • Prep the sausage by adding a little olive oil to coat them, so that they don't stick to the grill and pop.
-Once your grill reaches 400℉, place the sausage on the grill.
-At this time stir the peppers and onions.
-Once you start to see some charring on the onions, place a piece of aluminum foil over the cast iron.
-It doesn't have to be tightly wrapped, it will help keep some moisture in to soften the vegetables.
+Place the sausage on the grill and stir the peppers and onions occasionally.

 Notes

-1. Coat the sausage in a tiny bit of olive oil before putting them on the grill.
+1. Coat the sausages in a tiny bit of olive oil before putting them on the grill.

-2. Try to keep the grill around 400℉ to make sure the casings don't start popping, like this one below.
-This sausage below popped open because the heat was too high.
+2. Try to keep the grill around 400℉ to make sure the sausage casings don't start popping.

 Nutrition